 - In the beginning: first phrase in the Bible’s Old Testament; reference to how the world began and how people came to inhabit it;

-- hedge: a boundary formed by closely growing bushes; see also the hedge school reference explained in the in the narrative
+- hedge: a boundary formed by closely growing bushes; see also the hedge school reference explained in the narrative

 - due: about to be born (note nascitur ‘is born’);